-Weekly tests can be completed independently online and can range in time from 15 minutes to 1 hour.
-The final 3-hour exam will be handwritten in person at a scheduled time.
+Weekly quizzes can be completed independently online.
+The 4 tests must be written in class at the scheduled time.
+Quizzes and tests range in time from 20 minutes to one hour.
+The final 3 hour exam will be handwritten in person at a scheduled time.

-If you must miss the exam (for an acceptable reason), it is your responsibility to reschedule an alternative date before your planned absence.
-The only acceptable reason for missing the exam is due to personal illness which must be supported by a doctor's note.
-If you miss the exam, there will be a 20% per day penalty applied, beginning immediately after the exam.
+If you must miss an in person evaluation (test or exam), it is your responsibility to reschedule an alternative date before your planned absence.
+The only acceptable reason for missing an in-person evaluation is due to personal illness which must be supported by a Doctor's note.
+If you miss an evaluation, there will be a 20% per day penalty applied, beginning immediately after the evaluation.